-- "In comparison with control rats, the learning and memory ability of the offspring rats was depressed by high
+- "In comparison with control rats, the learning and memory ability of the offspring rats was

-cholinesterase (ChE) in the brain was affected to some extent by high fluoride and low iodine but was especially affected by high fluoride and low iodine together."
+The activity of cholinesterase (ChE) in the brain was affected to some extent by high fluoride and low iodine but was especially affected by high fluoride and low iodine together."

 - Bouaziz et al. investigate the effects of fluoride on thyroid hormones and bone in suckling mice and find a reduction of plasma free T4 and T3 levels in the offspring, as well as accelerated bone resorption activity.
 (Bone

 formation is regulated by the endocrine system.)

 - Dr. Susheela and co-workers present not only the first reports on TSH and free TH levels in children and adolescents with DF but, in addition, show that even in children without DF - but elevated fluoride serum levels - abnormal TH metabolism is present, as previously observed in workers exposed to fluoride and in children and adults with various amounts of fluoride in the water supply.